Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

-While Algorithm~\ref{alg:l1-linf} is designed for generalized linear models, it can be extended to non-linear models by first approximating $f_{\theta}$ locally.
-This idea has also been used in prior work~\citep{UpadhyayJL21, UstunSL19, RawalL20}.
-See Section~\ref{sec:exp} for more details.
-Moreover, in many settings, there are constraints on the space of feasible recourses (e.g., the recourse cannot decrease \emph{age} if it is a feature), or the data contains categorical features.
-While Algorithm~\ref{alg:l1-linf} cannot handle such cases, similar to prior work~\citep{UpadhyayJL21, NguyenBN+22, GuoJC+23}, the recourse of Algorithm~\ref{alg:l1-linf} can be post-processed (e.g., by projection) to guarantee feasibility.
+The idea of approximating a non-linear function locally has also been used in prior work~\citep{UpadhyayJL21, RawalL20}.
+In Section~\ref{sec:exp}, we empirically compare the performance of our algorithm to prior work in linear and non-linear settings.
+To handle feasibility constraints or categorical features, the recourse of Algorithm~\ref{alg:l1-linf} can be post-processed (e.g., by projection) to guarantee feasibility~\citep{UpadhyayJL21, NguyenBN+22, GuoJC+23}.
+See Appendix~\ref{sec:app-actionable}.